belazor-wow/ItemUpgradeTip/README.md

 ### Features:
 - Displays upgrade information in the tooltip of an item that can be upgraded
-- Shows number of M+ dungeons left to reach cap (when Valor is weekly capped)

 ### Supported item types / currencies:
-- Valor gear (Valor)
+- Flightstone / Crest gear
 - Honor gear (Honor)
 - Conquest gear (Honor)
 - Covenant gear (Reservoir Anima)